Mitral Valve Prolapse

-MVP usually does not need to be treated because it is rarely a serious condition, and it does not damage the heart.
+MVP usually doesn't need to be treated because it is rarely a serious condition, and it doesn't damage the heart.
 Regular checkups with your doctor are advised.

 If you have heart rhythm changes, you may need medicines that control fast heart rhythms or irregular heartbeats.
 In most cases, you will also need to limit stimulants, such as caffeine and cigarettes, to control symptoms.

 If you have atrial fibrillation or severe left atrial enlargement, you may need treatment with an anticoagulant (blood thinner) to keep clots from forming.
-This can be in the form of aspirin or warfarin (Coumadin) therapy.
+This can be in the form of aspirin ,warfarin therapy, or other newer blood thinners

-If you have symptoms of dizziness or fainting, it is important to stay well hydrated by drinking plenty of fluids.
+If you have symptoms of dizziness or fainting, it's important to stay well hydrated by drinking plenty of fluids.

-If severe mitral regurgitation is due to a floppy mitral leaflet, rupture (tear) of the cords, or extreme lengthening of the valve, you may need surgical repair, or valve replacement.
+If severe mitral regurgitation is due to a floppy mitral leaflet, rupture (tear) of the cords, or extreme lengthening of the valve, you may needa catheter-based procedure called a transcatheter mitral valve repair, surgical repair, or valve replacement.